 What do Steven Spielberg, Kevin Bacon and Larry King have in common?
-Along with their celebrity status, they have all been scammed by a man who controlled the largest Ponzi scheme in U.S. history: Bernie Madoff.
+Along with their celebrity status, they have all been victim to legal representation scams, by a man who controlled the largest Ponzi scheme in U.S. history: Bernie Madoff.

 Even seeking a lawyer can leave you vulnerable.
 Looking for representation after being in an accident or help with staying in the country?
 You could fall victim to a scam.